Loading...

 Credits Terms & privacy

-Interior office space with a black leather chair, wooden bookshelf, and a bust sculpture, viewed through glass with a bright outdoor scene, architecture by Gresford Architects
+Interior view of a modern office with a black leather chair, tall bookshelf, and a sculpture bust, seen through glass with a garden outside, architecture by Gresford Architects.

-Bright modern home office with white walls, wooden flooring, a black lounge chair, a tall bookshelf, and a skylight window; architecture by Gresford Architects.
+Bright home office with large window, white walls, wooden floor, bookshelves, armchair, and unique ceiling design, architecture by Gresford Architects.

-View of a rooftop terrace with potted plants, outdoor furniture, and wooden railings, above a garden area, under a partly cloudy sky; architecture by Gresford Architects.
+View of a rooftop terrace with plants, glass doors, and neighbouring buildings under a partly cloudy sky, architecture by Gresford Architects.

-Interior staircase with natural light, wooden handrail, white walls, and ceiling, architecture by Gresford Architects
+Interior staircase with natural light, white walls, and wooden railings, featuring a hanging light bulb, architecture by Gresford Architects.

-Modern wooden slatted building with a tree and blue sky, architecture by Gresford Architects.
+Modern wooden slatted building with a tree and blue sky in the background, architecture by Gresford Architects.

-Open courtyard with colourful doors, wooden fencing, and outdoor stairs, under a bright blue sky, architecture by Gresford Architects.
+Open courtyard with colourful doors, wooden fencing and a rooftop terrace with plants and umbrellas, architecture by Gresford Architects.

 Four roof extensions to adjoining modern mews houses in North London.